markusvankempen/ConnectEverythingTPR/README.md

 # Connect everything to IoT

-> The project was to connect Toilet Paper Roll Holder (TPR) to the Internet of Things in order to measure the paper flow and paper level.
+> The project was to connect TPR Holder to the Internet of Things in order to measure the paper flow and paper level.
 As sensors we using IR Emitter/Detector and Piezo element and LightBlueBean.
 The demo shows the setup, data flow and a Dashboard using the Watson IoT Platform

 ### MC/Bean: